funvill/funvill.github.io/_posts/2018-05-31-brain-dump.md

 * [LifeFaker](http://lifefaker.com/?=HackerNews) - Lifefaker.com is a fictitious website where you can purchase social media packages to create a veneered filter of your life to present to others.
 Packages include: "Look At My Holiday And Cry", "My Unachievable Body", "I Just Happen To Live Here" and many more.
 [Launch blob post](https://sanctus.io/social-media-mental-health-b1803b6b475f)
 * [9,096 Stars in the Sky](http://www.skyandtelescope.com/astronomy-resources/how-many-stars-night-sky-09172014/) - If you ever looked up into the night sky and asked yourself how many stars you could see, Maybe you said there must be millions of stars out there.
 A romantic idea but no. There is exactly 9,096 stars in the sky that are visible without magnification...
 * [False Knees](http://falseknees.com/) - A comic about birds.
 Quite good.
-* [Dont Hit Save](http://donthitsave.com/) - A comic about programers trying to get ouf o work.
+* [Dont Hit Save](http://donthitsave.com/) - A comic about programers trying to get out of work.

 ## Robots